Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 Myth: More hours always equals more output.

-Reality: Long hours produce diminishing returns and increase mistakes and absenteeism.
-Chronic overtime predicts burnout risk.
-Evidence and policy reports urge focusing on sustainable output, not raw hours.
+Reality: Absolutely not!
+Long hours produce decreasing returns and increase mistakes and sick days needed.
+Chronic overtime supports burnout risk.
+Evidence and policy reports highlight focus on sustainable output, not raw hours.

-Myth: Burnout is only about resilience or personality.
+Myth: Burnout is only about individual resilience or personality.

 Reality: Burnout is tightly linked to job design, workload, control, and social support.
-Individual coping matters, but systemic factors drive long-term risk.
-WHO frames burnout as an occupational phenomenon, not personal failure.
+It’s truly complex topic.
+Individual resilience and resources matter, but system-level factors drive long-term risk.
+WHO names burnout as an occupational phenomenon, not personal failure.

 Final notes and caveats

 This article focuses on prevention and practical routines.
-If you or someone on your team experiences persistent depressive symptoms, suicidal thoughts, or clinical anxiety, seek professional help immediately.
-The strategies here are preventive and supportive but not a substitute for clinical care.
+If you or someone on your team experiences persistent burnout symptoms, suicidal thoughts, or strong anxiety, seek professional help immediately.
+The strategies here are preventive and supportive but are not a substitute for clinical, professional care.

-European-level data show this is a system-level issue.
-Your individual practices help, but change at team and organizational levels is necessary to reduce the overall burden of workplace stress.
+Data shows burnout is often a system-level issue.
+Your individual practices help, but change at organizational levels is necessary to reduce the overall burden of workplace stress.

 Sources